15/03/2024

 I dedicated myself to my studies and career fairs and interviewing for any roles I had an inkling of interest in, determined that I would do college “right” this time around.
 Somehow, I secured a last round interview at a very prestigious firm.
 I felt like this could be my chance to join the ranks of my peers, live that dream finance life, the beginning of my own impressive LinkedIn profile...

-It was 1am and I had to be in NYC for the final round of interviews the next morning, but I couldn't find a suitable bag for my trip anywhere.
-My options were either 1) a rather small tote where my laptop stuck out the top, 2) a floppy bottomless pit of a bag that didn’t hold its shape, or 3) an otherwise nice quality tote that was plastered with logos.
-None of them fit the occasion.
+Every option was either too floppy, too small, too loud, or too impractical.
 I needed something classic, understated, and functional.
 I ended up purchasing a plain stiff beige tote in a random store the next morning.
 Complete with my fresh, very not-broken-in heels and contrived, memorized stories, I shuffled up the stairs and waited for the beginning of the rest of my life.

 Well the interview was a complete flop – I was scheduled for a full day of interviews on-site, and they let me go after just 2.5 hours.
-I changed back into my comfortable shoes and spent the rest of the day in Bryant Park, soaking in the sunshine.
+I changed back into my comfortable shoes and spent the rest of the afternoon in Bryant Park, reflecting on what went wrong and my next move.

 I got back to school that night and started dreaming about creating something of my own.
 Something small, something personal.
 The original idea was to create my perfect interpretation of the work bag – designed for the modern day woman’s busy lifestyle, by a woman.
 It should be handcrafted with attention to the little details, one that both pulled my outfit together and kept me organized and on top of everything.
 I got started immediately.